Skip to main content

 Lot (singlepart geometry)

-Description: Lot geometry is multipart when it should be singlepart.
+Lot geometry is multipart but must be singlepart.

 Earthworks (overlapping shapes)